smcclab/smc-course/notes.md

 # Notes

-This file contains a bunch of notes that I (Ben) took along the way in 2021, and would be a good place to look if you're thinking of things to change when this class is taught in the future.
+This file contains a bunch of notes that Ben took along the way in 2021, and would be a good place to look if you're thinking of things to change when this class is taught in the future.